NASA-Planetary-Science/AmesCAP/docs/source/autoapi/amescap/Script_utils/index.rst

        grid.
    :rtype: array

-   ..
-NOTE:: While the KDTree interpolation can handle a 3D dataset (lon/lat/lev instead of just 2D lon/lat), the grid points in the vertical are just a few (10--100s) meters in the PBL vs a few (10-100s) kilometers in the horizontal.
+   ..note:: While the KDTree interpolation can handle a 3D dataset
+       (lon/lat/lev instead of just 2D lon/lat), the grid points in the vertical are just a few (10--100s) meters in the PBL vs a few (10-100s) kilometers in the horizontal.
 This results in excessive weighting in the vertical, which is why the vertical dimension is handled separately.

 .. py:function:: replace_dims(Ncvar_dim, vert_dim_name=None)